 The general fund beginning balance was anticipated to begin decreasing in 2021 and continuing to decrease until 2024 when the property tax levy was increased through a voter approved lid lift on the November 7th 2023 General Election.
 This change was anticipated based on inflation and constitutional limitations in property tax increases, increases in service delivery expense, and interfund transfers to other funds (e.g., capital projects and compensated absences) and is addressed in the district's long-term financial plan.
-However, due to an oversight planned transfer of funds to the capital projects fund and compensated absences fund in 2021 did not occur until the 4th quarter of 2022.
-As such, the general fund beginning balance was slightly higher than anticipated in 2022, but continued to decrease until 2024.

-The capital projects fund beginning balance will decrease in 2024 due to completion of several major Capital projects planned for 2023.
+The capital projects fund beginning balance will decrease in 2025 due to completion of several major Capital projects planned for 2024.